k8ssandra/k8ssandra/docs/content/en/tasks/secure/_index.md

 The password is a random alphanumeric string 20 characters long.

-You can override the default username by setting the `cassandra.auth.superuser.username` property.
+You can override the default username and password by setting the `spec.cassandra.superuserSecretRef` property to an existing secret containing both entries.

-Credentials are stored in a secret named `{cassandra.clusterName}-superuser`.
+Credentials are stored in a secret named `{metadata.name}-superuser`.
 If your cluster name is `k8ssandra`, for example, you can retrieve the username and password as follows:

 ```bash
 kubectl get secret k8ssandra-superuser -o json | jq -r '.data.username' | base64 --decode